 Vacuum sealers are a staple in the sous vide cooking world.
 After all, sous vide literally translates to “under vacuum” (not sure what sous vide is?
 Read more about sous vide machines).
-Before we dive into our top picks for the best vacuum sealers for sous vide cooking, we’ll first talk about the different types of vacuum sealers and whether or not they are really necessary for sous vide.
+Since nearly every single sous vide meal that I cook uses a vacuum sealer, I have a ton of experience working with these machines!
+I ranked our top picks for the best vacuum sealers in the comparison table below and also reviewed each one individually so that you can make an informed purchase.
+We’ll also talk about the different types of vacuum sealers and whether or not they are really necessary for sous vide cooking.

 Chamber vacuum sealers are hands-down the best method for sealing food for sous vide, especially if you plan on cooking sous vide frequently.
 Of course, the best comes at a cost.
 Sous vide chamber vacuum sealers are especially great for sealing bags that contain liquid because the machine never sucks air out of the bag like a vacuum would.
 Instead, bags are placed in a chamber and air is fully removed from the machine without agitating the food or liquids.
 Another major benefit is that the costs of bags are much cheaper than your regular FoodSaver type of sealer which uses specifically embossed bags.
 If you plan on doing a lot of sous vide cooking, chamber vacuum sealers may end up paying for themselves in the long run.

 External Vacuum Sealer